 Who should buy the Columbia Redmond III

-The sheer suppleness of the Redmond III’s suede leather shell and its ultra-low MSRP can convert even the most recluse individuals into outdoorsy Joes and Janes.
+The sheer suppleness of the Redmond III’s suede leather shell can convert even the most recluse individuals into outdoorsy Joes and Janes.
 "The whole shoe felt like a hug," says one of the wearers.
 The shoe owners also highlighted its out-of-the-box comfort and no need for breaking in.

 With the Columbia Redmond III’s Omni-Grip outsole, navigating soft-soiled terrain and mildly slick surfaces is safe.
 And since its lugs are low-profile, the shoe delivers sufficient traction on roads and pavements, as well.